1973 Israeli raid in Lebanon: The operation

 The explosive charges blew the apartment doors open, after which the commandos gunned down their targets.
 Muhammad Youssef al-Najjar came out of his bedroom and shut himself in another room, along with his wife.
 Muki Betser and another one of the raiders then sprayed automatic fire into the room through the door, killing Najjar and his wife.
 After kicking in the door and finding Najjar's body and his fatally injured wife, Betser decided not to pick up his documents as planned as he had heard shooting outside, and ordered his soldiers to follow him into the street.
 Kamal Nasser, who had been sitting at his desk, took cover and fired at the raiders with his pistol, hitting one of them in the leg before being killed.
 According to Palestinian reports, Nasser, a Christian, was shot in front of his family with his bullet wounds tracing the sign of the cross.
 Kamal Adwan stepped out of his door with an AK-47 and was killed.
 The raiders took as many documents with them as they could and fled the scene.
 During the raid, an elderly Italian woman responding to the commotion was killed.

 At the same time, the backup team became engaged in a firefight.
 A PLO guard who had fallen asleep woke up and emerged from his car with a pistol drawn.
 Barak and Amiram Levin shot him, but one of their bullets hit the car and set off its horn, waking up residents of the neighborhood who called the police.
-Security forces from a nearby police station responded rapidly and the Israelis were soon engaged in a firefight with a few dozen Lebanese ISF gendarmes.
+Security forces from a nearby police station responded rapidly and the Israelis were soon engaged in a firefight with a few dozen Lebanese Internal Security Forces (ISF) gendarmes.
 The backup team was joined by the raiding parties in the engagement.
 The Israeli commandos held off the Lebanese security forces with automatic fire and Betser tossed a grenade at a jeep carrying Lebanese reinforcements, killing three of its four occupants.
 The Mossad agents arrived with the rented cars, and the commandos piled in and made their getaway, leaving behind spikes in the road to puncture the tires of pursuing police cars.
 While driving to the beach, they encountered a Lebanese Army armoured personnel carrier (APC) as it scanned the shore.
 They were not confronted and continued on to the beach, where the commandos and drivers abandoned the cars and returned to the missile boats in Zodiacs.